7.

 Again, Robert Williams says it most chillingly: "The point is not really whether or not some passage in the Bible condemns homosexual acts; the point is that you cannot allow your moral and ethical decisions to be determined by the literature of a people whose culture and history are so far removed form your own.
 You must dare to be iconoclastic enough to say, 'So what if the Bible does say it?
 Who cares?"'12

-The wrath of God is being revealed from heaven against all the godlessness and wickedness of men who suppress the truth by their wickedness, since what may be known about God is plain to them, because God has made it plain to them ....
+18For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, 19because that which is known about God is evident within them; for God made it evident to them.

 This is a particularly painful passage for gays.
 And especially so for lesbians, since it is the only passage making direct reference to female homosexuals.